Skip to content

 Cons

-Now let’s have a look at the 4 points you should know before switching to tv as a computer monitor!
+Here are 4 points you should know before switching to TV as a computer monitor!

 #1 What Content You’ll Be Dealing With?

-The biggest difference between a monitor and a TV is your primary need. if you are willing to buy a tv or monitor just for the sake of watching video content be it on YouTube, Netflix, or other OTT platforms, then the TV will be better.
+The biggest difference between a monitor and a TV is your primary need. if it’s for content consumption on YouTube, Netflix, or other OTT platforms, TV is better.
 Because that’s what TV is for!

-LED or LCD TVs have predefined video presets for movies.
-Which makes watching content detailed and colorful to the eyes.
+LED or LCD TVs have predefined video presets for movies making content detailed and colorful to the eyes.
 Most premium TVs have a good panel that delivers great blacks and greys.
-This, along with a 32, 40, or 55 inches display will make your viewing experience lavish.
+This, along with a 32, 40, or 55-inch display will make your viewing experience lavish.

-Don’t get me wrong, you can also watch great content monitors too.
-But the 21-inch or 24-inch might not appeal pleasingly like the TV.
+Don’t get me wrong, you can also watch great content on dedicated monitors but the 21-inch or 24-inch might not appeal like the TV.
 This was the biggest switch that took place with my work PC.

-Hence, to sum up, if you want to consume content then TV is better.
+Hence, to sum up, if you want to consume content, TV is better.
 And for creating content, you should go for a monitor.

 Read More: Dell S2421HN Review | Best IPS Display Under 15K?

-This is a major issue with budget TVs as they can’t go beyond the 60hz refresh rate.
+This is a major issue with budget TVs as the refresh rate is not good.
 Doesn’t matter if your PC has a top-configuration GPU, SSD, and whatnot it will still perform slowly.

-So to extract the best performance from your gaming computer, you need to have a faster refresh rate monitor.
-You can get great options from LG under 20,000 that can give you up to 144hz of refresh rate.
+So to extract the best performance while gaming, you need a faster refresh rate monitor.
+You can get great options from LG under 20,000 that can give you up to 144hz refresh rate.

 So if you have gaming in mind, go for any monitor that’s above 60 Hz refresh rate.
 Response time around 5ms is okay.
 Don’t necessarily aim for a 1ms response time.
 Because many brands are just targeting the 1ms as their USP.

-The next question you should ask yourself is “how far or close you are going to sit.”
-I mean do you plan to sit under 2 meters from the screen or 6 to 7 meters away on a couch?
-The reason for asking this is simple which many people ignore and that’s the size of the screen.
+The next question you should ask yourself is “How far or close you will be sitting”.
+Do you plan to sit under 2 meters from the screen or 6 to 7 meters away on a couch?
+The reason for asking this is simple which many people ignore and that’s the screen size.

-Having a 40 inches TV on the table and working on it up close will be too nerve-racking.
-Not only to your eyes but also to your neck thanks to the wider display.
+Having a 40-inch TV on the table and working on it up close will be too nerve-racking.
+Not only to your eyes but also neck due to the bigger field view.

 Hence if you are going to sit under 2 meters then anything about 27 inches will be acceptable.
 But do remember to take your time off after a continuous 20 minutes of staring monitor!
 Look at things in your room for better eye accuracy.

-Along with that, just remember the closer you are going to seat the better PPI you need.
-Because if the PPI is lower then the text will not be sharp enough or detailed while working on documents or reading up close.
+Along with that, just remember the closer you are going to sit the better PPI you need.
+If the PPI is lower then the text will not be sharp enough or detailed while working on documents or reading up close.
 Moreover, you have to move a little back for the best possible experience.

 This will now answer the question of whether you are going to sit up close or too far you need to have a higher PPI to compensate for your text documents or characters’ needs.